-- 1. Bring the engine up to operating temperature and then shut it off. - Remove the oil drain plug or open the drain valve and collect the engine oil in a pan.
-When the crankcase is drained, replace the oil drain plug or close the drain valve.
-Torque the oil drain plug to 60-70 ft. lb.
-(81-95 N●m). - Fill the crankcase to the full mark on the dipstick.
+- Bring the engine up to operating temperature and then shut it off. - Open the drain valve and collect the engine oil in a pan.
+When the crankcase is drained close the drain valve. - 3.
+Fill the crankcase to the full mark on the dipstick.
 Allow for oil filters when drained or if changed. - 4.
-Start the engine and check for oil leaks. - Shut off the engine and wait 15 minutes before checking the oil level.
+Start the engine and check for oil leaks. - 5.
+Shut off the engine and wait 15 minutes before checking the oil level.
 Add oil if required.

+AWARNING

-AWARNING Crankcase pressure can blow out hot oil and cause serious burns.
+Crankcase pressure can blow out hot oil and cause serious burns.
 Do NOT check oil while the generator set is operating.